-The courses in economics are designed to acquaint the student with the economy in which he/she lives and to relate these courses to all other social sciences.
+The courses in economics are designed to acquaint students with the economy in which they live and to relate these courses to all other social sciences.
 The analytical approach in the economics courses provides the students with the tools of analysis necessary to solve problems and make decisions in the government and private sectors.
 The major courses cover topics such as economic fluctuations, income distribution, domestic and international finance, urban problems, labor relations, and economic systems.